ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

 }
 ```

-Because this happens on every keystroke up to multiple times a second, the webhook is debounced by default You can configure this (or shut it off entirely) with the `debounce` and `debounceMaxWait` configuration options.
+Because this happens on every keystroke up to multiple times a second, the webhook is debounced by default.
+You can configure this (or shut it off entirely) with the `debounce` and `debounceMaxWait` configuration options.

 ### onDisconnect